Fire Doors in Healthcare Facilities

 How often should fire doors be inspected in nursing homes?

-What qualifications should inspectors have?
+What qualifications should fire door inspectors have?

 Can fire doors be propped open?